 All of the organizations which I have visited, interviewed and written about are doing incredible work to ensure the rights that these children have, simply because they exist.
 To end their suffering.
 But they can’t do it alone.
 They need your help.

-If you would like to make a donation to any of these worthwhile causes and start changing children’s lives TODAY, you may read more about the organizations and donate below.
+If you would like to make a donation to the original orphanage I visited, and go back to every year, you can do so via Paypal.
+Or, check out the other worthwhile causes below – each of which I have visited and wrote about in the book – and start changing children’s lives TODAY.
 You can also view a page of contact information for each organization.
 Or click here to jump to additional resources on ways you can make a difference.

 The Miracle Foundation